Stage III Prostate Cancer

 Prostate Cancer: Any T, N0, M0 with Grade Group 5

-In Stage III the cancer may still be confined to the prostate or may have begun to grow into nearby tissues—classified broadly as any T stage.
 There is no evidence of spread to nearby lymph nodes (N0) or to distant parts of the body (M0).

-The tumor is classified as Grade Group 5, which corresponds to a Gleason score of 9 or 10, indicating a high-grade, aggressive cancer.
-The PSA level can vary and is not restricted to a specific range.
+The tumor is Grade Group 5 (Gleason 9 or 10), indicating aggressive cancer.
+PSA levels can vary and also do not stay within a specific range.